v4ngelix/w8-tracker/README.md

 TODO:
 - candlestick chart?
-- ## Style improvements and new features
-- [ ] Info button with project description in the header
 - [ ] Guides:
   - [ ] claoric maintenance rate
   - [ ] protein intake
 - [ ] If good score - https://www.kirilv.com/canvas-confetti/
 - [ ] If bad... flames?
 - [ ] Scaled labels.
 In mobile they don't fit.
-- [ ] Check lighthouse scores
-- [ ] Track performance.

-## Structural changes
-- [ ] Would love to have both online and a robust offline mode.
-Offline meaning if API is down, the page still gets served.
-- [ ] If offline or bad connectivity use a worker? to submit changes when the connectivity is restored?
-- [ ] Kasuta sesa 80 või 433 porti.
-Lihtsalt kui api on maas serveeritakse by default index html?
-Veidi teine struktuur
-- [ ] Check/Update Github Issues